 United States dog bite laws typically fall into two categories: strict liability and the one-bite rule.
 In one-bite rule states, dog bite victims are only eligible for a lawsuit if the owner knew or should have known that the dog might bite.
 Essentially, the first bite or act of aggressive behavior is liability-free, but the next victim could file a claim.

-Oregon is a strict liability state, meaning that dog owners are liable for any bites even if the dog did not have a history of biting.
+Dog bite laws in Oregon are based on strict liability, meaning that dog owners are liable for any bites even if the dog did not have a history of biting.
 Victims can file a claim for any dog bite injury they suffer, even if negligence was not a factor in the attack.
 However, victims can only recover economic damages in dog bite lawsuits.

 In Oregon, you have a limited amount of time to file a lawsuit in civil court.
 According to the state’s statute of limitations, you have two years from the date of the bite to file your claim.
 If you do not file within this timeframe, the court will dismiss your case.
 While there are exceptions to this rule, they are not common in dog bite cases—so it is important to seek legal representation as soon as possible.